andrasq/node-tzinfo/README.md

 Find in the parsed `zoneinfo` the index of the tzinfo struct corresponding to the given `date`.
 Returns a `tzinfo` struct or `false` if the date is before the earliest time transition on record or if date is not valid.
-If `firstIfTooOld` is truthy, it returns not false but the oldest available tzinfo struct.
+If `date` precedes the first known time transition but `firstIfTooOld` is truthy, it returns the oldest tzinfo struct.
+If there are no time transitions defined but there is a tzinfo struct, it returns the tzinfo struct (to always succeed for GMT and UTC).

 Tzinfo format: